Two Two: History

 Oh Ji-hoon (Korean: 오지훈) and Yoo Hyun-jae (Korean: 유현재) became friends in 1987 when they were in Seo-un middle school (Korean: 서운중학교), and the two participated in school bands together.
 When the main vocalist withdrew from the rock band to which they belonged, Kim Ji-hoon (Korean:김지훈) was introduced in 1991 with the introduction of an acquaintance close to Yoo Hyun-jae, and Kim Ji-hoon was recruited as a vocalist.
 The three entered Myongji College (Korean: 명지전문대학) in 1992 and continued exchanges while working as an underground rock band.
-In the summer of 1993, Oh Ji-hoon and Yoo Hyun-jae conceived a group in Jeju Island and formed a group with Kim Ji-hoon in 1994.
+In the summer of 1993, Oh Ji-hoon and Yoo Hyun-jae conceived a group on Jeju Island and formed a group with Kim Ji-hoon in 1994.

 Two Two was originally to debut as a 3-member boy band called "Traffic Light."
 The group name was changed to "Two Two" because it consisted of three men aged 22 in Korean age.
 Lee Yoon-jung (Korean: 이윤정), who is the same age as them, participated in this album as a female vocalist.

 Oh Ji-hoon made all the songs on Two Two's debut album.
 They originally prepared to debut with a male vocalist's solo song.
 After completing the album, at the suggestion of the agency's president, they changed their debut song to one in which a female vocalist also participated.
 However, Lee Yoon-jung was unable to perform on television broadcasts due to the opposition of her father.
 For this reason, female member Hwang Hye Young (Korean: 황혜영) joined as a guest member.
 She was also 22 years old, the same age as the male members.

-In the Two-Two album, Kim Ji-hoon's powerful voice and outstanding singing ability was in the spotlight, and Oh Ji-hoon's ability to make all the songs was also highlighted.
+In the Two-Two album, Kim Ji-hoon's powerful voice and outstanding singing ability were in the spotlight, and Oh Ji-hoon's ability to make all the songs was also highlighted.
 In the summer of 1994, Hwang Hye-young's bobbed-hair wigs, bright stage costumes, and the knapsacks she carried on her shoulders were popular among South Korean girls.
 The song won first place in a Korean music program.
 Two Two's debut album reached the top in terms of album sales in August 1994.
 Two Two won awards the honor of the Rookie of the Year award in 1994.